xhtsansiro/A_Dynamical-System-Approach-to-Shared-Control/Robot_Control/README.md

 ```
 $ Cmd> Guidance
 ```
-The user receives the haptic guidance from VSDS controller and executes the task.

-After reaching the target, execute the command to move the robot to any other starting positions.
+where the user receives the haptic guidance from VSDS controller and executes the task.After reaching the target, execute the following command to move the robot to any other starting positions.
 ```
 $ Cmd> Restart
 ```

-Similarly, execute the command, the task is executed with the guidance.
+Afterwards, execute the following command, the task is executed with the guidance.
 ```
 $ Cmd> Guidance
 ```